flatcar-archive/flatcar-docs/os/migrating-to-clcs.md

     server:          "https://public.update.core-os.net/v1/update/"
 ```

-In the update section in a Container Linux Config the group and server can be configured, but the reboot-strategy option has been moved under the locksmith section.
+In the update section in a Flatcar Linux Config the group and server can be configured, but the reboot-strategy option has been moved under the locksmith section.

 ```yaml container-linux-config
 update: